 Ineffectiveness of MSP

-The NAFED and SFAC are responsible to procure pulses under MSP but unfortunately they procured insignificant quantity [1% to 4% of output against 28% to 30% of cereals during 2012-13 to 2014-15] despite MSP for pulses in last five years were higher than rice and wheat.
-Procurement was insignificant amounting to 6.56 lakh tons during July 2013- June 2014 reflecting no impact of higher MSP.
+The NAFED and SFAC are responsible to procure pulses under MSP but unfortunately, they procured an insignificant quantity [1% to 4% of output against 28% to 30% of cereals during 2012-13 to 2014-15] despite MSP for pulses in the last five years were higher than rice and wheat.
+Procurement was insignificant amounting to 6.56 lakh tons from July 2013- June 2014 reflecting no impact of higher MSP.
 The Santakumar committee has aptly observed that despite MSP are announced for 23 commodities substantial benefits accrue to wheat and rice growers in selected States leaving pulse-growers often receiving prices much below MSP.
-Absence of efficient marketing arrangement and production constraints created huge gap between demand and supply resorting to imports.
+The absence of efficient marketing arrangement and production constraints created a huge gap between demand and supply resorting to imports.

 Demand by 2030 & 2050

 Chickpea in Rice-fallows: State Agriculture Universities in Chhattisgarh, Jharkhand, Orissa, West Bengal and eastern Madhya Pradesh by conducting large-scale on-farm trials established that short-duration varieties of chickpea and lentil can be successfully grown after rice harvest and with reasonably high per hectare yield of 1000 Kg to 2500 Kg.
-Short-duration desi and kabuli chickpea varieties were found suitable.
-Also, farmers preferred the kabuli varieties, viz.
+Short-duration desi and Kabuli chickpea varieties were found suitable.
+Also, farmers preferred the Kabuli varieties, viz.
 ICCV 2, KAK 2 and JGK in most areas as they fetch high market prices.
-More recently, a heat tolerant chickpea variety JG 14 has been found to be highly adaptable to late-sown conditions in the rice fallow area in above States.
+More recently, a heat-tolerant chickpea variety JG 14 has been found to be highly adaptable to late-sown conditions in the rice fallow area in the above States.

-The net economic returns under pigeon pea-wheat system were higher as compared to the rice–wheat system.
-Continuous Rice–Wheat cropping system being followed for several years in the Indo- Gangetic Plain region of India has impacted adversely on soil fertility and increased incidence of pests and diseases posing a serious threat to the sustainability of the rice-wheat cropping system.
-The inclusion of legumes in rice–wheat cropping system promises to restore soil fertility and reduce other associated problems.
+The net economic returns under the pigeon pea-wheat system were higher as compared to the rice-wheat system.
+Continuous Rice–Wheat cropping system being followed for several years in the Indo- Gangetic Plain region of India has impacted adversely on soil fertility and the increased incidence of pests and diseases pose a serious threat to the sustainability of the rice-wheat cropping system.
+The inclusion of legumes in the rice-wheat cropping system promises to restore soil fertility and reduce other associated problems.

-Additional area of 2.5mha can be brought under pulses through adopting [i] cropping system like mung/urad bean as catch crop in summer season under cereal-based cropping system [ii] inter-cropping with short-duration pulses [mung, urad, cowpea] in sugarcane, millets, cotton etc.[iii] new cropping system such as pigeon-pea-wheat in northern region, rice-lentil in eastern region and urad-rice in southern peninsula.
+An additional area of 2.5mha can be brought under pulses through adopting [i] cropping system like mung/urad bean as a catch crop in summer season under cereal-based cropping system [ii] inter-cropping with short-duration pulses [mung, urad, cowpea] in sugarcane, millets, cotton etc.[iii] new cropping system such as pigeon-pea-wheat in the northern region, rice-lentil in the eastern region and urad-rice in the southern peninsula.